How to Add DNS Records on Porkbun

 6

 Congratulations!
-You've learned how to add DNS records to your domain, and now you'll be able to configure your domain for any service that provides you with their DNS records.
+You've learned how to add DNS records to your domain, and now you'll be able to configure your domain for any service that provides you with DNS records.
 If you need more specific information or guides for common providers, feel free to look through our section of guides on connecting domains.

 Requirements for different record types